TITLE Contracts Administrator

 Experience: With a Bachelor’s degree in Construction Management, Accounting, Finance, Management or a related field, no experience is required.
 With a Bachelor’s degree in fields other than those described above, two years of experience in an accounting, budgetary, purchasing, contract administrator, or management position is required.
 Experience in the preparation, administration, and management of construction contracts, construction budgets, and accounting and/or bookkeeping is preferred.
 A working knowledge of local, state, and federal laws, rules, regulations, procedures, and guidelines for prevailing wage, Disadvantaged Business Enterprises (DBE), and affirmative action is preferred.

-Skills: Strong computer skills, including the development of spreadsheets and reports are required.
-The ability to read and interpret contract documents (special conditions and/or general requirements) is required.
+Skills: The ability to read and interpret contract documents (special conditions and/or general requirements) is required.
+Strong computer skills, including the development of spreadsheets and reports are required.
+The ability to effectively use the Microsoft Office suite of programs, in particular Word, Excel, PowerPoint, and Outlook, is required.
 Good interpersonal communication, organizational, and administrative skills required.
 The ability to maintain good working relationships with other University representatives, contractors, private organizations, and the general public is required.
 The ability to initiate and follow through with work responsibilities and to meet deadlines with a minimum of supervision is required.
 The position requires accuracy and close attention to details.
-The ability to effectively work with Adobe Acrobat is preferred.
-Knowledge of web-based programs and the ability to produce active web pages is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to work effectively with Adobe Acrobat is preferred.
+Knowledge of web design and related programs is preferred.

 Effort: The position is primarily sedentary; however, walking and/or standing for extended periods of time may be required.
-May require the ability to lift and transport materials and equipment weighing up to 25 pounds, to reach heights up to 8 feet by climbing ladders or step stools, and to bend or crouch to reach materials or equipment stored on lower shelves or in lower cabinets or desk drawers.
+May require the ability to lift and transport materials and equipment weighing up to 25 pounds, to reach heights up to 8 feet by using ladders or step stools, and to reach materials or equipment stored on lower shelves or in lower cabinets or desk drawers.

-Other: The scope of the job occasionally requires working in the evenings and on weekends.
+Other: The scope of the job occasionally requires working in the evenings.

 ESSENTIAL DUTIES AND RESPONSIBILITIES